-That’s what being a smart and financially savvy freelancer is all about.
+That’s what being a smart and financially savvy business owner is all about.
 After all, if the IRS comes calling, they’ll be holding YOU accountable for your financial reports, not your accountant.

-Here are seven simple tasks to incorporate within your bookkeeping for small business tasks.
-Plus, get the bonus bookkeeping checklist as a way to automate your freelance finances!
+Here are seven simple tasks to incorporate within your bookkeeping for small business tasks every month.
+Plus, get the bonus bookkeeping checklist as a way to automate your money with ease!

 1. Use simple bookkeeping software

 I know, you’re probably thinking, “duh Carrie”.
 Yes, everyone should use some sort of bookkeeping software but finding the right one, is a whole other question.
 In my five years of being a freelancer (three of which have been full-time self-employed), I’ve tested out many different accounting software.

 I actually have two favorite online bookkeeping programs, FreshBooks and QuickBooks Self-Employed.
 Why?
 Well, together they make up an entire system of accounting that I need every month.
 Unfortunately, there isn’t an entire all-in-one program (that I’ve found) that will perform all of the bookkeeping tasks I need as a freelancer.